 After the end of the war, Hirsch accepted a position as senior physician in the internal medicine department at the Sandhof Municipal Hospital in Frankfurt.
 At the same time, he became a staff member at the Institute of Pharmacology at the University of Frankfurt, where he took over as head of the X-ray department.
 During this time, he produced numerous scientific papers, including the first international study in 1922 demonstrating successful clinical use of theophylline in bronchial asthma.4 In another landmark study, in 1923, he and Joseph Berberich demonstrated the first successful performance of angiography on the living using strontium bromide.5

-Flight and Life in Exile
+Displacement and Life in Exile

 Other interests included philosophy and music in particular.
-Hirsch was also a member of the Bnei Briss Lodge and for a time president of the Hermann Cohen Lodge in Frankfurt; when living in Belgium, he acted as a liaison between the lodges.9
+Hirsch was also a member of the Bnei Briss Lodge and for a time president of the Hermann Cohen Lodge in Frankfurt; when living in Belgium, he acted as a liaison between the two lodges.9

 Hirsch died during a visit in Rome, where he attended the 3rd European Congress of Cardiology, just prior to his 70th birthday.